 Medical Laboratory Sciences & Biotechnology

-Through the partnership between Saint Joseph's University and Jefferson University’s School of Health Professions, students who are interested in careers in laboratory sciences may choose among several possible academic programs that will lead to either a Bachelor’s or Master’s degree.
+Through the partnership between Saint Joseph's University and Thomas Jefferson University’s College of Health Professions, students who are interested in careers in laboratory sciences may choose among several possible academic programs that will lead to either a Bachelor’s or Master’s degree.
 Some career tracks include:

 Medical Laboratory Sciences